yummic/ceph/doc/radosgw/s3select.rst

 NULL
 ~~~~
-NULL is a legit value in ceph-s3select systems similar to other DB systems, i.e. systems needs to handle the case where a value is NULL.
+| NULL is a legit value in ceph-s3select systems similar to other DB systems, i.e. systems needs to handle the case where a value is NULL.
-The definition of NULL in our context, is missing/unknown, in that sense **NULL can not produce a value on ANY arithmetic operations** ( a + NULL will produce NULL value).
+| The definition of NULL in our context, is missing/unknown, in that sense **NULL can not produce a value on ANY arithmetic operations** ( a + NULL will produce NULL value).
-The Same is with arithmetic comaprision, **any comparison to NULL is NULL**, i.e. unknown.
+| The Same is with arithmetic comaprision, **any comparison to NULL is NULL**, i.e. unknown.
+| Bellow is a truth table contains the NULL use-case.

 +---------------------------------+-----------------------------+
 | A is NULL                       | Result (NULL=UNKNOWN)       |